Generic Name: fluocinolone acetonide (FLOO-oh-SIN-oh-lone a-SEET-oh-nide)

 Abnormal sensation in the eye; back or limb pain; blurred vision; cough; dizziness; drooping eyelids; dry eye; eye irritation, itching, or redness; eye pain; fever; flu-like symptoms; headache; increased tearing; joint pain; nausea; nose and throat irritation; reduced vision; sinus inflammation; swelling of the eye or eyelid; upper respiratory tract infection; vomiting.

 Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); bleeding of the eye; eye discharge; eye infection; eye pain; implant problems; vision changes.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 If OVERDOSE is suspected:

-Retisert implant is usually handled and stored by a health care provider.
-If you are using Retisert implant at home, store Retisert implant as directed by your pharmacist or health care provider.
-Keep Retisert implant out of the reach of children and away from pets.
+Retisert implant is handled and stored by a health care provider.
+You will not store it at home.
+Keep all medicines out of the reach of children and away from pets.

 - If you have any questions about Retisert implant, please talk with your doctor, pharmacist, or other health care provider.